Can Baró: Turó de la Rovira

 Can Baro is home to the 262m hill of Turó de la Rovira.
 The hill is famously older than the dinosaurs as it was formed over 250 million years ago, during the Palaeozoic era, before the appearance of the first dinosaurs.

 The hill has played a critical role in the history of Barcelona.
 When the city was being expanded in the 20th Century, the limestone quarries on the hill were excavated extensively to aid with the construction of the Eixample neighbourhood.

 Mühlberg bridge

 The excavation of limestone was so intense that a large hole developed in the hill and so a bridge was needed to enable the two sides to communicate.
-In 1991, Mühlberg bridge was built providing spectacular views over the city of Barcelona below.
+In 1991, Mühlberg bridge was built providing views over the city of Barcelona below.

 Can Baró Festival

 Every year in June the festival of Can Baró takes place in the area.
 The primary goal is to bring the neighbourhood together around a host of activities, food tastings, Vermouth sampling and music and performances.